By Andrew Webb on Oct 29, 2018 9:30:18 AM

-Despite tweets like this one, the stats don’t lie.
-Websites access via desktops are continuing to be overtaken by mobile devices.
+Despite tweets like this one, the stats don't lie.
+Website access via desktops is continuing to be overtaken by access via mobile devices.
 But perhaps more than that, the nature of work done on devices is changing, as tasks move from being essentially clerical in nature to content creation and curation.
-And that doesn’t just mean Instagramming shots of smashed avocado on toast.
+And that doesn't just mean Instagramming shots of smashed avocado on toast.
 Last year, Samsung won a £210m contract with UK police and paramedics to supply them with toughened smartphones.

-It’s scenarios like this, where staff might want a pocket device in the field, but the option to connect that to a full-size screen and keyboard back at base, that Rob’s hack demonstrates.
-As smartphones become more powerful, and IT dept looks to save money, there’s a strong case for users bringing their own device to the party.
-Now, there are some security concerns granted, but soon we may have to only take one device around, and all that will be on our desks is a keyboard and a screen.
+It's scenarios like this, where staff might want a pocket device in the field, with the option to connect that to a full-size screen and keyboard back at base, that Rob's hack demonstrates.
+As smartphones become more powerful and IT departments look to save money, there's a strong case for users bringing their own device to the party.
+Now, there are some security concerns granted, but soon we may only have to carry one device around, leaving our keyboard and screen on our desk.